david-a-wheeler/railroader/docs/warning_types/session_setting/index.markdown

 ### Secret Length

-Brakeman will warn if the key length for the session cookies is less than 30 characters.
+Railroader will warn if the key length for the session cookies is less than 30 characters.

 ### Session Secret in Version Control

-Brakeman will warn if the `config/initializers/secret_token.rb` is included in the version control.
+Railroader will warn if the `config/initializers/secret_token.rb` is included in the version control.
 It is recommended to exclude `secret_token.rb` from version control and include it in `.gitignore`.